codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Inside-RSA-Encryption--Part-3--Decryption--6188.md

 - Click the decrypt button below.

-{Decrypt}(sh rsa/decrypt.sh lab-part1/private.key lab-part2/cipher.txt lab-part3/partner-message.txt )
+{Decrypt}(sh rsa/decrypt.sh private.key cipher.txt partner-message.txt)

 Your partner's message should be visible in the panel to the left.
 (If it is not, then click on the lab-part3/partner-message.txt file in the file tree to the left.)